Why are drivers still not switching to electric cars?

 The Society of Motor Manufacturers and Traders, for example, estimates that £16.7bn will need to be invested in charging infrastructure if this ambitious target is to be met.
 So far, the government has only committed to investing £1.3bn over the next four years.

 The recent decision to reduce the Plug-in Car Grant from £3000 to £2500 is also seen as a major setback for persuading private buyers to abandon the internal combustion engine.
 More work, therefore, needs to be done if this target is to be achieved.

-Despite concerns, the future is bright
+Despite concerns, the future of EVs is bright

 Despite the issues raised, the major industries are marching ahead with efforts to realise a greener more sustainable future.
 Finance companies are joining forces with infrastructure developers, while the Big Six energy providers are increasing investment in renewable energy generation.